Pints, Pounds, & Pâté

 Let's talk Scotland!
 On our visit to Scotland, we've made Edinburgh our home base and it really is a good one for train travel (though obviously Glasgow would be as well).

 If you're a fan of Outlander, Braveheart, or Outlaw King, you will not be disappointed!
-Check out the full post on exploring the Scottish Highlands for all the details!
+Check out the full post on exploring the Scottish Highlands for all the details about a trip up north.

 Visiting the UK by Train.